Levice: History

 Levice is first mentioned as Leua, one of the villages belonging to the parish of St. Martin's Church in Bratka (Baratka) in 1156.
 It was part of the comitatus Tekov (Bars).

 First attacked by the Turks in 1544, the town was set on fire while the castle was left unharmed.
 Between 1581 and 1589, the settlement was the seat of the Captaincy of Lower Hungary.
 The town was captured by the Turks in 1663 but recaptured only a year later by the Imperial Army led by General de Souches in the Battle of Levice, which took place beneath the town's castle.

 During the anti-Habsburg revolution of 1709, the fort was blown up by kuruces.

-After the break-up of Austria-Hungary, the town became a part of Czechoslovakia (confirmed by the Treaty of Trianon in 1920).
+After the break-up of Austria-Hungary, the town became part of Czechoslovakia according to demarcation lines drawn by Entente forces in late 1918, with Czechoslovak troops reaching the city in January 1919 and Hungary giving up claim over it in 1920 by signing the Trianon treaty.
 As part of the breakup of Czechoslovakia under the Munich Agreement in World War II, the town again belonged to Hungary from 1938 to 1945.
 At the end of the Second World War it was returned to the restored Czechoslovakia.
 In 1993 it became part of present-day Slovakia.

 It was the hometown of Hungarian-American Eugene Fodor (1905–1991), the founder of Fodor's travel book company.